 Finally, even if the court declines to view this fact finding hearing as an extension of the adjudication hearing, Cullen's inability to confront and cross-examine the witness against him still violates due process.
 The Supreme Court has acknowledged that "[i]n almost every setting where important decisions turn on questions of fact, due process requires an opportunity to confront and cross-examine adverse witnesses."
-Goldberg v Kelly, 397 US 254; 269; 90 S Ct 1011; 25 L.Ed.2d 287 (1970).
-Whether or not Cullen would be required to register as a sex offender turned exclusively on whether or not the court found consent.
-Given the heavy burden imposed by sex offender registration, discussed in more detail below, the consent hearing involved an "important decision" with far reaching, long term consequences, and thus necessitated that Cullen have the opportunity to confront his accusers.
+Goldberg v.
+Kelly, 397 U.S. 254, 269 (1970).
+Whether or not Cullen would be required to register as a sex offender turned exclusively on whether or not the court found consent by the victim.
+Given the heavy burden imposed by sex offender registration, discussed in more detail below, the consent hearing involved an "important decision" with far reaching, long term case and that its inflammatory or prejudicial nature does not outweigh its probative value: (a) Evidence of the victim's past sexual conduct with the actor; (b) Evidence of specific instances of sexual activity showing the source or origin of semen, pregnancy, or disease.

+consequences, and thus necessitated that Cullen have the opportunity to confront his accusers.
 Id.

 III.
-CULLEN FACES HARSH LONGTERM COLLATERAL CONSEQUENCES AS A RESULT OF THE CONSENT HEARING FINDINGS.
+CULLEN FACES HARSH LONG-TERM CONSEQUENCES AS A RESULT OF THE CONSENT HEARING FINDINGS.

-The requirement that Cullen register as a sex offender under SORA contravenes two of the primary justifications for relaxing traditional due process requirements in strict liability criminal prosecutions -- limited penalties and minimal stigma following conviction under such statutes.
+The requirement that Cullen register as a sex offender under SORA contravenes two of the primary justifications for relaxing traditional due process requirements in strict liability criminal prosecutions - limited penalties and minimal stigma following conviction under such statutes.
 While Amicus submits that the registration requirement imposed on Cullen is punishment, regardless of how it is characterized, it places an onerous burden on Cullen that can hardly be considered either limited or minimal.
 This Court has previously ruled that the sex offender registration requirement is not punishment.
-People v Pennington, 240 Mich App 188, 192-197 (2000) (noting that the registration requirement is "directed at protecting the public and [has] no punitive purpose"); see also In re T.D., 2011 Mich App LEXIS 954, 10-13 (2011).
+People v.
+Pennington, 240 Mich.
+App 188, 192-197 (2000) (noting that the registration requirement is "directed at protecting the public and [has] no punitive purpose"); see also In re T.D., 2011 Mich App LEXIS 954, 10-13 (2011).
 The legislation itself states that the purpose of the registration requirement is to "assist law enforcement officers and the people of this state in preventing and protecting against the commission of future criminal sexual acts."
-MCL 28.721(a).
+Mich.
+Comp.
+Laws § 28.721(a).
 It is not contested that the SORA has a "regulatory purpose," and that the state has a legitimate interest in promoting public safety.
-Lanni v Engler, 994 F Supp 849, 853-54 (ED Mich 1998).
+Lanni v.
+Engler, 994 F.Supp 849, 853-54 (E.D.
+Mich.
+1998).
 This is especially so in the adult context.
 However, the Michigan Court of Appeals has previously expressed concern over "the draconian nature of this act."
-In re Hardwick, 2004 WL 316459 (Mich App 2004).
+In re Hardwick, 2004 WL 316459 (Mich.
+Ct.
+App.
+2004).
 In considering whether a similar registration statute in Ohio comported with due process when applied to juveniles, the Court of Appeals of Ohio noted that "what may not be 'punishment' in the adult justice system, is most certainly punitive to juveniles."
 In re W.Z., 2011 WL 2566303, No. S-09-036 at 10 (2011).
 The court concluded that "the doctrine of fundamental fairness" required that the statute contain adequate procedures to protect juveniles from the "oppression, harassment, or egregious deprivation" which the court recognized resulted from the registration and community notification requirements.
 Id.